Did Jesus Claim to be God?

 Did Jesus Teach God is One?

-When God spoke to Moses at the burning bush 1500 years before Christ, He strongly reaffirmed that He is the only God who exists.
-God told Moses His name is Yahweh, (I AM).
-(Most of us are more familiar with the English translation, Jehovah or LORD.[3]) Since that time, the foundational Scripture (Shema) for Judaism has been:
+When God spoke to Moses at the burning bush 1500 years before Christ, he told Moses his name is Yahweh, (I AM) (English translation: Jehovah or LORD).
+Since that time, the foundational Scripture (Shema) for Judaism has been: “Hear, O Israel: the LORD our God is one LORD” (Deuteronomy 6:4).

-But the fact that Christians believe Jesus is God as well as the fulfillment of Old Testament prophecies doesn’t mean that he claimed to be God.
 The question we must ask is: did Jesus equate himself with Yahweh, the one true God who spoke with Moses at the burning bush?

 To find out, let’s look further at the names Jesus used for himself, and what those names meant to his Jewish audience.
 Who did they think Jesus was claiming to be?